dantuluri/blog/views/iarrc18/main.md

 I didn't think it was that big of an issue because I probably didn't update my RPI3 software

 ### Github
 Github started my coding career.
 However, my lack of organization during this process (as shown in my contribution history over the past two months) caused me to train a model that was on a different branch.
 It took me an hour of debugging to find this issue on the ground in the parking lot.
-For some reason the middle of the parking lot was the best place where I could connect to the internet in Building 5 and have a connection to the RPI3 over SSH.
+For some reason, the middle of the parking lot was the best place where I could connect to the internet in Building 5 and have a connection to the RPI3 over SSH.

 After figuring out the issue, I started training my model in the rain.
 It started raining for some odd reason, even though it was pretty hot and sunny outside.
 I trained another model just to see if I could get a lower loss score (lower loss score but not so much that it's overfitting).